zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick.md

 - Solution
   - Health check at 7/5 for gallbladder and liver issues
   - Full health check after getting stabilized for main questline
+- Reason
+  - Side effect of SARMS
 # 2021/8/2
 ## Extreme Lasting Headache
+- Relieved by a 3-day rest and a series of self-support
+# 2021/8/9
+## Folliculitis in your armpit
+- Problems
+  - Hard to concentrate for some pain in the armpit
+- Recovered in 3 days by applying antibiotics